Cladux/Music-Player/README.md

 ## Usage

-1. Add your music files to the `public/music` directory.
-2. Start the app with `npm run dev`.
-3. Open `http://localhost:3000` in your browser.
+1. Open `http://localhost:3000` in your browser.
-4. Click on a track to start playing.
+2. Click on a track to start playing.

 ## Contributing